in the middle

 Expect the hottest weather in Ibiza in July and August.
 Unsurprisingly this coincides with the peak in flight prices, aided too by the clubbing season.
-If you have to head over in the peak of it all in 2012 or 2013 - and it's so fun we won't blame you - then book early and try to avoid the school holidays.
+If you have to head over in the peak of it all in 2018 - and it's so fun we won't blame you - then book early and try to avoid the school holidays.
 If you can be a little more flexible on your flight then June or September will see you get more bang for your buck both on flight prices and hotels too.
 If you're worried about the weather then don't be, it will still be warm enough for a tan to make people jealous.
 April, May and October see warm and predominantly sunny weather, and can be a great time to snag a bargain if you're more interested in exploring the quieter parts of the island.
 Clubbers beware at this time of the year though, you may be too early or too late.

 If you're booking your hotel and flights separately, then remember to also book transfers - many hotels can arrange them, but it might also be cheaper to get car hire if you're sharing.
 Best not do it if you plan to be drunk on the return though!
 Having your own wheels is invaluable if you're heading to the north, as it's tricky to get into the interior if you're relying on public transport.
 Flights to Ibiza depart from airports all over the UK, so shop around with our search tool!

 If you're interested in dancing all night ever night then the resorts in the south of Ibiza are for you.
 This tiny island really does rock the world thanks to the world class nightclubs and chic restaurants.
 Unfortunately it's not cheap, so best get saving!
-Look up all the online clubbing guides for 2012 and 2013 and plan your trip, it's part of the fun!
+Look up all the online clubbing guides for 2018 and plan your trip, it's part of the fun!
 For a quieter time and less raucous fun, head north.
 Here you'll find stunning beaches, charming villages and traditional festivals like Eivissa Medieval in May.

 Direct flights depart for Ibiza airport from all over the UK, and the flight time is around two and a half hours.
 There is no need to book an indirect flight which will take much longer and usually costs more too.